elastio/bon/website/blog/avoid-child-modules-in-macros.md

 crate_name::example::User
 ```

 So, the function name becomes part of the path as it was just a simple module.
-However, this isn't true, or at least this behavior isn't exposed in the language.
+However, this isn't true, or at least this behaviour isn't exposed in the language.
 If we try to reference the `User` from the surrounding scope using that syntax, we are still out of luck:

 ```rust ignore
 fn example() {